alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-does-this-c-sharp-method-promise.md

 ---
 title: "What Does This C# Method Promise?"
 date: 2026-06-13
-description: "A C# method call is an act of trust: names and signatures tell part of the contract, but often hide failure modes, ambient inputs, effects, and caller obligations."
+description: "Method contracts often hide more than their signatures show, and pure methods preserve what callers are allowed to assume."
 ---

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/), [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result/)

-When I call `DeleteCustomer(...)`, I expect deletion.

-When I call `File.WriteAllText(...)`, I expect a file write.

-When I call `TryParse(...)`, I expect ordinary failure to be represented by the return value instead of an exception.

-When I call `GetUserAsync(...)`, I expect something awaitable.

-When I call `CalculateTotal(...)`, I expect a calculation.

-C# programmers rely on those expectations constantly.
-Some are enforced by the compiler.
-Some are expressed by naming conventions.
-Some are documented.
-Some are only implied.

-A method call is an act of trust: I usually do not inspect every callee before I call it.
-I rely on the method's name, type, documentation, conventions, and tooling to tell me what matters.

-A C# method signature is a partial contract.

-It tells me the explicit parameter types and return type, and sometimes awaitable or nullability information.
-It usually does not tell me whether the method reads ambient state, performs effects, throws, mutates visible state, depends on culture, checks the clock, uses randomness, or creates caller obligations.

-That is not automatically a flaw.
+In C#, a method signature tells you some things very clearly.
+It tells you parameter types and return types.
+Sometimes it also tells you about awaitable work or nullability.

+It often does not tell you other things that matter just as much in practice.
+A method might throw.
+It might read the current time.
+It might use `CurrentCulture`.
+It might call a database, mutate shared state, or return a resource the caller now has to dispose.

+That hidden part is what this post is about.

+I do not mean that methods should expose every implementation detail.
+They should not.
 A method should hide implementation details.
-But it should not hide behavior the caller must account for.
+What it should not hide is behavior the caller has to account for.

-By "contract", I do not mean every detail of the implementation.
-I mean the facts a caller needs to use a method correctly: what it needs, what it may do, how it may fail, and what obligations it leaves behind.
+That is what I mean by "contract" here.
+I mean the facts a caller needs in order to use the method correctly: what it needs, what it may do, how it may fail, and what obligations it leaves behind.

-"Callers should not assume anything" sounds safe, but it cannot be how we actually program.
-A caller must assume something.
-The question is whether those assumptions are supported by the method's visible contract.

 In Part 2, I wrote about `Result<T>` in C#.
 I still think `Result<T>` is useful.
-But the broader lesson was not "put monads in C#."
-The broader lesson was that some caller-relevant behavior matters enough to appear somewhere visible: name, type, documentation, analyzer, or boundary.

-The problem is not impurity.
-Some methods exist to perform effects.

-What am I allowed to assume when I call this method?

-The problem is contract mismatch: when a caller has to account for behavior that is not visible in the name, type, documentation, convention, or boundary.
+But the larger issue is broader than result types.
+It is about what a method promises to the caller, and how much of that promise is actually visible at the call site.

+Some of this is already handled well in C#.
+Parameter types are visible.
+Return types are visible. `Task<T>` changes how a method is called.
+Nullable annotations make some assumptions visible enough for warnings and review.

+Other behavior is much easier to miss.
+A method can look smaller and simpler than it really is.

-The goal is not to make every method pure.
-The goal is to make important behavior obvious, explicit, or isolated.
+That is why I keep coming back to a simple rule of thumb: behavior the caller must account for should be obvious, explicit, or isolated.

-Purity is not about making C# functional.
-It is about preserving what callers are allowed to assume.
-If a method is pure, callers can usually repeat it, cache it, reorder it, retry it, run it later, or use it inside another abstraction without changing the meaning of the program.
-Once a method touches the world, some of those freedoms may disappear.

-The useful part of the function-color idea is propagation.
-Async propagation changes how callers call a method.
-Effect propagation changes what callers can assume about a method.
-Those are different, but both are caller-relevant.
+Purity matters here because it is one strong way to achieve that.
+A pure method does not read hidden state or perform externally visible effects.
+That gives the caller a different set of assumptions from the ones they get when a method touches the world.

+Once a method reads the clock, uses ambient configuration, sends a request, or mutates shared state, some of those assumptions change.
+That is completely fine when the effect is the point.
+It matters when the caller has to discover that behavior by accident.

-## The Partial Contract
+## A Method Signature Is Only Part Of The Contract

 Take a method like this: